PhilipSCA/philanderson-co-uk/james/learning/maths.md

 Invariant point - Points that dont change after a transformation Enlargement - By scale factor ( ) at center of enlargement ( , ) Loci - Points meeting a condition
+Cumulative freq graphs - To measure spread of data, the median and dispersion with range.
+Quartile - Each quarter.
+Upper and Lower
+Interquartile range - Upper - lower (75% - 25%)
+Median - Half way line
+Cumulative frequency - All frequencies added up as you go Box plot - Shows quartiles and ranges
+Enlargement - Shape changes scale by a sf
+Centre of enlargement - Point which tells you where to enlarge Simultaneous equations - To find values (x and y) of linked equations by comparing them.
+Surd - A rooted number (sq root, cube root etc)

 ```